The Mary Whitehouse Experience: Parodies

 A parody of Mark Gardener and Tim Burgess.
-Rob Newman admits to growing his hair to look like Mark Gardener and Tim Burgess, out of respective bands Ride and The Charlatans, and while praising their musical accomplishments he demonstrates why you wouldn't want to 'hang out with them' in several scenarios.
-These include playing football, helping to check if Rob's car brake lights are working and as backup while Rob is being held at knife point.
-In each event both Tim and Mark remain silent and motionless apart from moving their head slowly from side to side.
+Rob Newman admits to growing his hair to look like Mark Gardener and Tim Burgess (members of, respectively, the bands Ride and the Charlatans), and while praising their musical accomplishments, he demonstrates why you wouldn't want to 'hang out with them' in several scenarios.
+These include playing football, helping to check if Rob's car brake lights are working and as backup while Rob is being held at knifepoint.
+In each scenario, Tim and Mark both remain silent and motionless apart from moving their heads slowly from side to side.

 Repeats

-The majority of the first three radio series were repeated on BBC Radio 4 Extra in 2003.
+The majority of the first three radio series were repeated on BBC 7 in 2003.
 However, rights issues precluded further transmissions, although there have been very occasional one-off airings in the Saturday morning Comedy Controller slot.
 A run of selected episodes started on Friday nights in September 2013.

 Although there were edited compilation repeats of the television series on the BBC within a year of the original broadcasts, it has never been released on home video.